BY HANOI ACOSTA

 Then he sent my mind reeling… He accused me of putting a “hit” on one of his officers and even having the officer followed home.
-I was immediately handcuffed and escorted to the S.H.U.
+I was immediately handcuffed and escorted to the S.H.U. [the hole].

 A search of my cell produced two homemade shanks found inside the toilet’s flushing mechanism.
 The shanks were not mine.
 They were planted.
 I never put a hit out on S.I.S.
 It was all fabricated to punish me for refusing to participate in their slimy proposition to be a prison snitch.
 That was twenty-eight days ago.
 So excuse me if I don’t feel like bran flakes today.